Irvin C. Miller’s Brown Skin Models. Showcard detail. Copy of original owned by Herman Forbes. Special Collections, ECU, Greenville, NC

 After World War II, such entertainments increasingly were relegated to the rural South, where eventually they folded or, as in the case with Miller’s Brown Skin Models, merged with traveling circuses or carnivals.

 Their best years behind them, they may have been working with Winstead’s Mighty Minstrels during the summer of 1947, when “Pitch” was filmed in Greenville.
 Mattie Sloan recalled their having been stranded in the Carolinas during the ’30s and picked up by Winstead for part of a tour, maybe a couple of times.
 Willie Jones talked about cast members of Winstead’s and the Models, with whom he was working, almost as if they were interchangeable.
 He said that the Models had done well during the Depression, but that after the war, work was harder to find, and the New York performers who had worked with them for so many years began leaving the road and returning to New York.
 Bandleader Barney Johnson was one of those who left, and he was replaced by Don Dunning, a trombone player who had experience playing Black tented vaudeville shows like Winstead’s.
-He and Jones then began helping Miller re-filll his roster, Jones said, with “carnival people and the minstrel people.”
+He and Jones then began helping Miller re-fill his roster, Jones said, with “carnival people and the minstrel people.”

 Jones said they were not only cheaper than the New York talent but better entertainers because “they did more work.”
 He explained: “Anytime you do more work, you get more practice, see.
 Those people, I found out, it was nothing to do 4, 5 shows a day.
 They’d change their act more than we would change ours, because they went over the same place sometimes three and four times in one year.
 And they had to change it every time and for every show.
 We would go so much farther, we would go p one side [of the territory, from New York to Florida] and come down the other side, and what I did to this place I could do it to another place and another place.
 I wouldn’t have to change again until the next year.
 To go down with those people they had to change every week.
 They may stay in a place five or six weeks, and to keep people coming, they had to put new material in, that’s why they could do it, do so much.
 See, all those comedians when they come north and went there, they’d beat those northern comedians ’cause they’d know so much stuff.”